ponylight/gatsby-casper/src/content/10m-stake-pressure-test.md

 We went back to official code on E-56, and figured out we have block lost is because we occasionally 1 or 2 block behind.
 We increased the connection to peers, turned some other settings, built connection to most of nodes in network.
 On E-57, we had all 9 blocks  on chain.

 Now we have over 2k connections established to distinct IP addresses.
-You can see from the video, we are always synchronized with max reported block height from http://PoolTool.io.
+You can see from the video in our twits, we are always synchronized with max reported block height from http://PoolTool.io.
 Thanks for the 10M delegator, and I think 24 blocks should be a good return for 5 days.